openedx/edx-documentation/en_us/open_edx_release_notes/source/olive.rst

 Discussions
 -----------

-- Send out an email to discussion moderators when a content (post/response/comment) is reported.
+An email can now be sent out to discussion moderators when content (post/response/comment) is reported.
+To use it, set the :code:`discussions.enable_reported_content_email_notifications` waffle flag.
 See https://github.com/openedx/edx-platform/pull/30276 for more details.

 Other Instructor Experience changes
 -----------------------------------